Media Streams Overview

 You can stop a unidirectional Media Stream using <Stop><Stream> or via the Stream resource.

-Check out the following resources to help you build your unidirectional Media Streams application:
+Use the following resources to build your unidirectional Media Streams application:

 Bidirectional Media Streams are those in which your WebSocket application both receives audio from Twilio and can send audio to Twilio, which is then played on the Call.
 An example use case for bidirectional Media Streams is to facilitate a real-time voice conversation with an AI assistant.